-- 13.4.
-Additional actions for the implementation of the World Heritage Convention - 13.4.1 Please indicate any additional actions for the implementation of the World Heritage Convention - 14.
-Good Practice in the Implementation of the World Heritage Convention - 14.1 Example of good practice in World Heritage protection, identification, conservation or management at the State Party level.
+13.4.
+Additional actions for the implementation of the World Heritage Convention

+13.4.1 - Please indicate any additional actions for the implementation of the World Heritage Convention

+To review and updated the boundaries of the ancient city of Palmyra listed on the World Heritage List, and the construction requirements are being developed in the city of Bosra, listed on the World Heritage List.

+14. Good Practice in the Implementation of the World Heritage Convention

-The Protected Areas/ Island of Arnavon and Tetepare in the Choiseul and Western Province are examples of good practices in World Heritage protection, identification, conservation and management where land and sea resources are conserved at managed at local level by the communities and is still ongoing.
+14.1 - Example of good practice in World Heritage protection, identification, conservation or management at the State Party level.

+To review and updated the boundaries of the ancient city of Palmyra listed on the World Heritage List, and the construction requirements are being developed in the city of Bosra, listed on the World Heritage List.